Yehu Orland

-Yehu Orland (יהוא אורלנד; born September 14, 1981) is an Israeli basketball coach of Bnei Herzliya, and former basketball player.
-He played the shooting guard position.
-He was the 2013 Israeli Basketball Premier League Sixth Man of the Year.
+Yehu Orland (יהוא אורלנד; born September 14, 1981) is an Israeli professional basketball coach, and former player.
+He currently serves as the head coach of Bnei Herzliya in the Israeli Basketball Premier League.
+He played the shooting guard position, and was the 2013 Israeli Basketball Premier League Sixth Man of the Year.

 Biography

 Orland was born in Israel, and is 6 ft 4 in tall, and weighs 205 lb.

 He has played basketball for Hapoel Jerusalem in 2007–08, GreenTops Netanya in 2011–14, and Maccabi Ashdod in 2014–16.
 Orland was named the 2013 Israeli Basketball Premier League Sixth Man of the Year.

 In 2019-20 Orland was head coach of Hapoel Emek Hefer.

 He would coach Maccabi Ra'anana during their 2023 preseason tour in the United States, which started days after the start of the Gaza war.